rgmartin0727/rgmartin0727/README.md

 - Hello all, I'm Ryan.
 - I'm in the process of learning computer science with the intention of becoming a software developer.
-- I'm 29 years old and have worked as a server for most of my professional career.
+- I'm 32 years old and currently work as a restaurant manager.